 Playing the trombone is really fun!
 With quality tuition, a reasonable level of desire to play, and a quality instrument, you will have a fun time making great music (and making friends in bands).

 Simply, a trombone is essentially a long tube that is wrapped around.
 It has a bell shaped flare which points towards the audience, and a mouthpiece where the player’s mouth is.
 The main “slide” alters the pitch in conjunction with the player’s airstream pressure and velocity.
 Where a sax or clarinet uses a reed to produce a vibration of the air column, a brass instrument relies on the player’s lips and surrounding facial muscles to support the airstream vibration.
 Different metal alloys and thicknesses, internal bore sizes, reactivity and resistance factors and designs will respond in different ways to the way each player produces their own individual airstream.

 An instrument that is made with substandard quality materials or workmanship may be very cheap to buy, but will be very difficult to play in comparison to a good quality instrument.
 Give yourself the best chance by purchasing a quality trombone.
-Good quality instruments retain value well and upper echelon instruments become collectable and may appreciate in value over time.
+Good quality instruments retain value well.
 Good quality student and intermediate instruments have improved designs and have become more affordable over the past 10 years.

-Ideally you will visit The Music Place, South Melbourne or Annandale and take advantage of our personal “fit-out” system which has proven popular and effective over the decades.
+Ideally you will plan a visit to The Music Place and take advantage of our personal “fit-out” system which has proven popular and effective over the decades.
 Allow around an hour for this careful process.
 We will jointly identify the best and correct options for you and give you a “crash course” in trombones.

 Alternatively, if you are 100% sure about what you want or need, you can buy from our online store with total confidence.